 - a.
-Take the Professional Semester Education Program including Student Teaching. - b.
-Take PRAXIS II tests required for licensure in North Carolina. - c Complete a Professional Portfolio which includes a technology component.
+Take the senior year professional sequence including Student Teaching. - b.
+Take PRAXIS II tests required for licensure in North Carolina.
+Consult with the Department of Teacher Education regarding testing requirements. - c Complete an electronic Professional Portfolio.

 Teacher licensure requirements (e.g., student teaching) may be in addition to graduation requirements.
-Candidates must complete the licensure program with a 2.50 GPA or better in order to be recommended for North Carolina teaching license.
+Candidates must complete the licensure program with a 2.50 GPA or better in order to be recommended for a North Carolina teaching license.
 Certain course selections from the college distribution requirements may be used to meet licensure requirements.
 In order that such requirements can be met, all programs leading to secondary licensure should be planned jointly with the major department and the Department of Teacher Education.
 North Carolina licensure requirements mandate the achievement of a specified minimum score on the PPST and specialty area components of the PRAXIS.
 Current minimum scores are available upon request.
 Because of formal reciprocity agreements with other states, a person who completes the requirements for a North Carolina teacher's license may be granted the corresponding licensure in other states.
+Students are responsible for checking the specific requirements for licensure in states outside of North Carolina.